Lakshmi Venu: Personal life

 In 2011, she married Rohan Murty, son of Infosys founder N. R. Narayana Murthy and Sudha Murthy.
 They divorced in 2015.

 In March 2018, it was announced that Lakshmi had married Mahesh Gogineni in a private ceremony held in Jodhpur.
 Mahesh Gogineni, is the grandson of N. G. Ranga.
-He is a first-generation entrepreneur who runs a small-time tech start-up.
+He is a first-generation entrepreneur who runs a tech start-up.